ArminJo/ATtinySerialOut/README.md

 ### Version 2.0.1 - work in progress

 ### Version 2.0.0 - 09/2021
-Renamed ATtinySerialOut.cpp to ATtinySerialOut.hpp => TX pin can be defined in main program.
+- Renamed ATtinySerialOut.cpp to ATtinySerialOut.hpp => TX pin can be defined in main program.
+- Added symbol `TINY_SERIAL_INHERIT_FROM_PRINT` - if defined, you can use this class as a replacement for standard Serial as a print class.

 ### Version 1.2.2 - 03/2021
 - Cloned ATtinySerialOut.cpp as ATtinySerialOut.hpp for direct include.